 - Consideration by the senior vice president.

 The senior vice president shall review each file, including the recommendations (if any) of the UCLRC.
-If the vice president determines that the file is incomplete or unclear, he/she may return the file to the appointing unit with a request to clarify specific matters, materials, and/or issues.
+If the senior vice president determines that the file is incomplete or unclear, the senior vice president may return the file to the appointing unit with a request to clarify specific matters, materials, and/or issues.

 - Senior vice president's recommendation.